Module 2

 Niamh (after the call)

-That was the right approach.
-The Air Canada tribunal found the airline liable because they tried to distance themselves from the chatbot's statements.
-You just did the opposite — and that's defensible.
-If this goes to the Central Bank, we can show we identified the problem, contacted the customer, and made it right within 24 hours.
+The right call.
+The Air Canada tribunal held the airline liable because they tried to distance themselves from the chatbot.
+You did the opposite — defensible.
+If this reaches the Central Bank, we can show we identified, contacted, and remediated within 24 hours.

 Elena Vasquez attempting partial disclosure